 A drum beats.
-Its rhythm is slow, regular, ominous—and, above all, exotic.
-But the face we see is white, the very image of the round-cheeked 30s beauty.
+Its rhythm is slow, regular, ominous—and, above all, intended to be exotic for 1930s audiences.
+But the face we see is white, the very image of the round-cheeked 30s Hollywood beauty.
 However, she is tightly framed, out of context.
 Her eyes stare eerily into space, as though she were looking past the camera, which tilts down, over the woman’s luxurious silk pajamas, to reveal her perfectly manicured hands beating the drums.

 Thus opens the 1934 Voodoo melodrama Black Moon, with Juanita Perez, daughter of plantation owners from the island of San Christopher, bringing the tom-tom of the jungle to her posh New York apartment, as her little girl watches in bewilderment.
 I must admit, the beginning did captivate me.